beanxu/DBProject/README.md

+#DBProjct: Library Database System

+##Description

-###Library Database System Based on Python, wxPython and SQLite
+This is a Library Database System Based on Python, wxPython and SQLite

+##Instructions

 This is a simple library database system made by Ketian XU.

 To run this program, you'd better make sure that you have Python 2.7 and wxPython 3.0.0.